HedayatAbedijoo/hc-sample-apps/README.md

 # hc-test-app
-This project is just for testing Holochain functionalities.
+This project is just for testing and practicing Holochain functionalities.
 Nothing special.